Laptop buying Guide 2024 (What factors to consider when Buying a new Laptop)

-Selecting the right amount of storage capacity for your laptop depends on storage space requirements and speed of storage.
-As you can guess, the more storage you have, the more files you can store on your computer.
-However, unlike in the past where there were only HDD storage devices, there’s is a new kind of storage called the SSD.
+Selecting the right amount of storage capacity for your laptop depends on storage space requirements and the speed of storage.
+As you can guess, the more storage you have, the more files you can store on your Laptop.
+However, unlike in the past when there were only HDD storage devices, there’s is a new kind of storage called the SSD.
 So there’s to be a choice between the two.
 SSD is the newest and obviously, it has more advantages over HDD including faster rates of reading data.
 But the advantages come with a cost, SDD is somewhat more expensive than HDD.

 If you don’t mind the amount then SSD is the best but if you mind the amount then HDD should be just fine.
 The capacity I recommend is at least 500 GB for all groups of people.
 You can decide to change to a bigger size in the future as your requirements expand.

 Read this before Choosing the right storage for your laptop, the Difference between HDD and SSD.

 Do I need a graphics card on my laptop?

 If you are a gaming user you must consider this, video card memory is mostly referred to as the GPU.
 Gaming requires a lot of video memory if you’re to enjoy it.
 Opt for at least 4 GB of video memory, if you’re to enjoy smooth loading and playing.
 The screen resolution should at least be 1920 x 1080 for the clearest experience.
 Also If you are using photo and video editing software like Photoshop, design software like AutoCAD, and of course most modern games require a dedicated graphics card to function smoothly

 If you’re not into gaming at all, then a minimum of 1GB of video memory should work for.
 There won’t be much load on the graphics card.
 The screen resolution should as well be at least 1920 x 1080.
 You also need clear text and images in the screen.